DockyardMC/Dockyard/CONTRIBUTING.md

 # Contributing guide to DockyardMC!
 ## **Bug Reporting**
 - If you found a bug, open a new issue if it's not already reported
-- Give a clear explenation and steps on how to reproduce it
+- Give a clear explanation and steps on how to reproduce it

 ## **Bug Fixes**
 * If you fix a bug, open a new pull request with the fix if it hasn't already been proposed.